Scotland – St Kilda

 The withdrawal of humans, allowed nature to take over and today, St Kilda is classified as a national nature reserve by NatureScot.
 The clear waters and craggy landscape are home to nearly one million sea birds and it’s sizeable volcanic cliffs (the highest in Britain) support the largest seabird colony in the north-east Atlantic.
 The cries of puffins, gannets, guillemots and kittiwakes provide a constant back drop to this hauntingly beautiful destination and there will be ample wildlife watching opportunities throughout your visit.
 Several lucky visitors have even sighted whales and the occasional basking shark from the shore!

 Back on land, the isles also support species totally unique to St Kilda including sheep, field mice and wrens.
 Walking around, it is evident that this fascinating natural island environment, which is unmatched anywhere on earth.
 Keep cameras at the ready too, St Kilda is a photographers dream and for some of the best views on Hirta, walk up Conachair.
 From here, you will be rewarded with sweeping vistas across the iconic sea stacks and the smaller isles, take in the isolation and contemplate what life must have been like for the self-sufficient St Kildan’s.

+Our sailing holidays to St Kilda provide an unparalleled experience, connecting you with the natural environment, immersing you in the rich history, and offering unforgettable wildlife encounters.
 There are a variety of walks available, and we ensure there is enough time allowed for guests to take their time to uncover this special place.
 Due to its remote nature, the voyage to St Kilda takes several hours from the Western Isles and is not always guaranteed due to weather conditions.
 However, those who choose to make the journey will be richly rewarded.